 A Decision to Release

 In the process of forgiving, the first barrier you have to remove is within your own mind.
 You must make the decision: I will not dwell on this incident.
 Don’t replay the incident in your mind.
 I realize that is easy to say but hard to do.
-When that reel begins to play in your mind, intentionally push the Stop button.
-Realize that it will not make things better, dwell on what is good, and ask God to give you the strength to withstand the onslaught of those attacks on your mind.
+When that reel begins to play in your mind, intentionally push the stop button.
+Instead, dwell on what is good, and ask God to give you the strength to withstand the onslaught of those attacks on your mind.

 When you forgive, you are also proactively choosing to release your bitterness, resentment, vengeance, and anger toward the person who has hurt you.
 How to be Set Free from Bitterness in Marriage and 3 Ways to Get to the Root of Anger are blogs I’ve written that may help you to release these emotions.